 Rails will be attached to the frog and bent as shown in figure 3.
 The two closure rails should be long enough to reach the points.
 When these extend beyond the frog on the other side they become guard rails and should be bent outward at their end.
 If you are building in the field the two other rails that extend away from the switch will typically be full lengths.
 If building in the shop, they can be short pieces to be joined later or can be omitted to use full lengths later.
-For attachment of the rail to the frog we recommend the use of studs (pieces of threaded rod) at least 3/16 inch (4mm) in diameter (equivalent to a number 10 screw) and nuts of the self-locking type.
+For attachment of the rail to the frog we recommend the use of studs (pieces of threaded rod) at least 1/4 inch (6mm) in diameter and nuts of the self-locking type.
 The rail can be formed to shape and clamped together with the frog and drilled through all at one time.
 Once this assembly is completed all other portions of the switch can be added.